Julian Assange, WikiLeaks founder, to plead guilty to violating the Espionage Act

 Washington — WikiLeaks founder Julian Assange has agreed to plead guilty to violating the Espionage Act and is expected to appear in a U.S. courtroom on the Northern Mariana Islands in the coming days, court records revealed Monday.

 The guilty plea, which is to be finalized Wednesday, will resolve Assange's outstanding legal matters with the U.S. government.
-Justice Department prosecutors recommended a prison sentence of 62 months in custody as part of the plea agreement, CBS News has learned, which is on the high end for a single-count violation.
+Justice Department prosecutors recommended a prison sentence of 62 months in custody as part of the plea agreement, CBS News has learned.
 Assange would not spend any time in U.S. custody because, under the plea agreement, he'll receive credit for the approximately five years he has spent in a U.K. prison fighting extradition to the U.S.

 In a letter to the federal judge on Monday, the Justice Department said Assange opposed traveling to the continental U.S. to enter the guilty plea.
 The Justice Department expects Assange to return to Australia after the court hearing.